Jurassic World: The Legacy of Isla Nublar: Reception

 Jurassic World: The Legacy of Isla Nublar received positive reception from several reviewers who played it prior to release.
 Charlie Hall of Polygon played the first three sessions and called the game a "meaty cooperative experience with a confident pace, one that seems to expertly toe the line between the unexpected and the familiar".
 He considered it "more than just a movie tie-in", writing, "This could be the crossover success that brings the legacy genre of board games into the mainstream".
 He praised the mini-games, finding them to be "engaging" yet "simple without being dumbed down".
-William Cennamo of ScreenRant called the game "a fantastic entry into the world of legacy-style games, easy enough for the whole family yet filled with enough strategic decisions for veteran board gamers".
+William Cennamo of Screen Rant called the game "a fantastic entry into the world of legacy-style games, easy enough for the whole family yet filled with enough strategic decisions for veteran board gamers".

 Matthew Aguilar of ComicBook.com gave it a maximum rating of five stars.
 He praised the colorful board design, vintage game documentation, and level of detail on the dinosaur figures.
 However, he felt that miniature buildings would have been superior to stickers.
 Aguilar concluded that the game "lives up to its promise and delivers a one-of-a-kind cooperative experience".
 Benjamin Abbott of GamesRadar+ also praised the level of detail, but criticized the large number of contents and rules, finding them to be overwhelming.
 Amy Ratcliffe of Nerdist praised the detail as well, and found the game rules easy to learn.

 In a post-release review, Charles Theel of Polygon generally praised the game, in part for capturing the "feeling and emotion" of the original film, elements which he felt were missing in the Jurassic World films.
 However, he noted the high retail price and found that the mini-games "often feel more like a chore than exciting".